Sign in

 PROS:

-Glass bottles last longer than plastic and are dishwasher, sterilizer and bottle warmer safe.
-There are no potentially harmful chemicals in glass that could leach into baby&#;s milk.
-Most glass bottles today are thermal shock-resistant (like you find in cookware) so they can easily go from refrigerator to warmer without concern.
-Some even come with silicone sleeves for easier handling and to help prevent breaking or contain the glass if it does break.
+Glass bottles last longer than plastic, are dishwasher and sterilizer safe, and have no harmful chemicals that could leach into milk.
+Many are thermal shock-resistant, allowing them to transition from refrigerator to warmer without concern.
+Some even come with silicone sleeves for easier handling and to help prevent breaking.

 CONS:

-Heavier than plastic, could chip, shatter or break if dropped &#; one of the main reasons glass bottles often are not allowed in daycare centers.
-Due to the weight and concern of breakage, they are generally not used for babies who are self-feeding.
+Glass bottles are heavier than plastic, may chip, shatter, or break if dropped—one reason they are often prohibited in daycare centers.
+Due to their weight and breakage concerns, they are generally not recommended for babies who are self-feeding.

 Plastic Baby Bottles